bitwarden/help/_articles/send/create-send.md

 order: 02
 ---

-Creating file Sends is available for Premium users, including members of a Paid Organization (Families, Teams, or Enterprise).
-Free users can still create text Sends.
+Creation of file Sends is available for Premium users, including members of a Paid Organization (Families, Teams, or Enterprise).
+Free users may still create text Sends.

 Sends can be created and edited from the [Web Vault](https://vault.bitwarden.com){:target="\_blank"} or any Bitwarden client application.
 Choose the Bitwarden application you want to Send from to get started: